Devleaps/github-secret-synchronizer/README.md

 ### JSON

 Secrets/Variables can be synchronized from a JSON file.
-For github-secrets-synchronizer to know where this file is, you can pass the following environment variable:
+For github-secret-synchronizer to know where this file is, you can pass the following environment variable:
 - `JSON_VAULT_FILE_PATH` - The path to the JSON file

 The default is `secrets.json`.